vastavalo/vastavalo-website/src/pages/en/qvky.md

 Sign-ups are open!
 [Sign-up form](https://docs.google.com/forms/d/e/1FAIpQLSdPwc8dQb-CV-ZAmlus-Ms9rZR349rjP0gXtb9nfxNqGX9kFw/viewform?usp=sf_link)

+Even if you don't have a team, sign up anyway: We will form teams from individuals in the same situation.
+And you can always bring a friend!

 The competition starts at 18:00 and lasts until midnight.
-Live participation takes place at [Games As Art Center](https://gamesasartcenter.com) (Voimakatu 11).
+Live participation takes place at [Games As Art Center](https://gamesasartcenter.com) (Voimakatu 11) and the competition office closes at 22:30.
 Remote participants get separate instructions on how to attend.

 Reward ceremony is held at Vastavalo Christmas Party.